 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 Credit risk is attributable to cash, restricted cash and amounts receivable.
 Cash and restricted cash are held with large Canadian banks or brokerages.
 Management believes the risk of loss to be remote.
-The Company's amounts receivable is primarily comprised of amounts owing from the Government of Canada for input tax credits receivable.
+The Company's amounts receivable is primarily comprised of amounts owing from Dulac Mining for royalty payments (Note 7(a)) and the Government of Canada for input tax credits receivable.
 Accordingly, the Company does not believe it is subject to significant credit risk.